 Strolling along the beach in Dalian

 Passengers can arrange a trip of two or three days in Dalian during the layover.
 As a coastal city, Dalian owns beautiful golden beaches.
-When in Dalian, do take a stroll along the beaches to feel the sea breeze stroke your cheeks, especially in summer evenings.
+When in Dalian, do take a stroll along the beaches to feel the gentle sea breeze on your cheeks, especially during summer evenings.
 Xinghai Park and Jinshitan Scenic Area both rank among the best beaches in Dalian.
 Seafood restaurants can be found nearby to serve you an authentic delicious meal.

 If your 144-hour visa-free transit is scheduled in September or October, don’t forget to set aside a day to visit one of the best wonders in the world, Panjin Red Beach.
 The vast beach, covered by red weeds intermingled with some green weeds and adjoining to golden rice fields in the far end, creates a colorful and stunning visual effect.
 If you are lucky enough, you may encounter the rarely-seen red-crowned cranes there.

 Immersing yourself in the spree of Shenyang International Ice and Snow Festival

 If transiting in Liaoning in winter, Shenyang International Ice and Snow Festival should not be missed.
 It usually starts from the end of December through to the end of February.
 During this time, you can appreciate all kinds of ice carvings and snow sculptures.

 144-Hour Visa-Free Transit in Beijing, Tianjin, and Hebei